-The cloud-container storage pools that are provided by Tivoli Storage Manager can store data to an object-store based cloud storage provider.
-By storing data storage in cloud-container storage pools, you can exploit the cost per unit advantages that clouds offer along with the scale-up and scale-out capabilities that cloud storage provides.
-Tivoli Storage Manager manages the credentials, security, read and write I/Os, and the data lifecycle for data that is stored to the cloud.
-When cloud-container storage pools are implemented in the server, you can write directly to the cloud by configuring a cloud-container storage pool with the cloud credentials.
+A storage pool that a server uses to store data in cloud storage.
+The cloud storage can be on premises or off premises.
+The cloud-container storage pools that are provided by Tivoli Storage Manager can store data to cloud storage that is object-based.
+By storing data in cloud-container storage pools, you can exploit the cost per unit advantages that clouds offer along with the scaling capabilities that cloud storage provides.
+Tivoli Storage Manager manages the credentials, security, read and write I/Os, and the lifecycle for data that is stored to the cloud.
+When cloud-container storage pools are implemented on the server, you can write directly to the cloud by configuring a cloud-container storage pool with the cloud credentials.
+Data that is stored in a cloud-container storage pool can use both inline data deduplication and inline compression.
 The Tivoli Storage Manager server writes deduplicated and encrypted data directly to the cloud.
 You can back up and restore data or archive and retrieve data directly from the cloud-container storage pool.